 H-Point Location on a Seat or Vehicle

-H-point is measured with respect to a defined set of procedures as specified by the SAE body.
-The standards followed are SAE J4002, SAE J4003, SAE J4004 & AIS 097 and the measurement of H-Point is termed as “H-point Measurement”.
+H-point measurement is done with respect to a defined set of procedures as specified by the SAE body.
+The standards followed are SAE J4002, SAE J4003, SAE J4004 & AIS 097 and the measurement of H-Point is termed as “H-point Measurement” which is an integral part of seat testing.
 Many other key dimensions & points are also identified during the H-point measurement process.
 Following are the key measurement techniques:

 The first H-Point machine was HPM-I as defined in SAE J826 standard.
 HPM-I had some challenges while measuring the H-Point & other key points, hence for the ease of measurement a modified H-point machine was suggested by the SAE body named HPM-II as described in SAE J4002 standard.
 This resulted in greater ease of use, additional features & measurement capabilities.